dreitier/backmon-docs/docs/20-reference/10-cloudmon-configuration/01-overview.md

 - A disk is excluded if it is defined in `disks.exclude` or one of those regular expressions matches
 - If a disk is defined in `disks.include` __and__ `disks.exclude`, the behaviour of `disks.all_others` is applied (`include` by default)
 - If a disk is not explicitly defined in `disks.include` or `disks.exclude`, the behaviour of `disks.all_others` is applied (`include` by default)
-- If a disk contains a [`.cloudmonignore`](storage#ignoring-disks) marker file of the root of the disk, the disk is excluded - no matter of any `disks.*` configurations.
+- If a disk contains a [`.backmonignore`](storage#ignoring-disks) marker file of the root of the disk, the disk is excluded - no matter of any `disks.*` configurations.

 To use a regular expression in `disks.include` or `disks.exclude`, you have to put a slash (`/`) before and after the regular expression: